 Located in Easton, Massachusetts—a residential community just 22 miles from Boston and 37 miles from Providence—Stonehill (stonehill.edu) offers students a safe, beautiful 384-acre campus that’s perfectly situated for internships, service opportunities, and employment after college.

 Stonehill’s emphasis on one-on-one learning and personalized mentoring is clear.
 With a student-faculty ratio of 12:1 and our groundbreaking Think.
 Act.
-Lead. program, Stonehill students have the benefit of professors who support them inside the classroom and out.
+Lead. program, Stonehill students have the benefit of professors who support them inside and outside the classroom.
 Advisors and professors are committed to helping students maximize their time here and guiding them toward success on whatever path they choose.

 Experiential learning and effective career preparation

 Of particular note is the Stonehill Undergraduate Research Experience, which is sweeping in its scope—incorporating nearly every major on campus.
 It provides an opportunity for students who have completed their first year to perform significant, publishable full-time research in collaboration with an experienced faculty member.

 Experiential learning opportunities such as these are key indicators of future success—students who engage in internships, service learning, and study abroad receive and accept more job offers at higher starting salaries.
 Employers seek graduates who can actively apply what they’ve learned in the classroom with a more global perspective.

 Stonehill’s deserved reputation for the quality of its liberal arts education is enhanced by top-notch career preparation.
 About 88% of Stonehill students utilize the Career Development Center for individual consultations on career advising, mock interviews, access to on-campus recruitment fairs, and more.
-And it works—over the past three years, 94% of Stonehill grads were employed, in graduate school, or volunteering within one year.
+And it works—97% of Stonehill grads in the Class of 2018 were employed, in graduate school, or volunteering within one year of graduation.

 A unified community of global citizens